 Dark Sky Preserve

 You’ve had a long day of hiking and exploring, so grab a hot beverage from Wicked Cup (or any of Jasper’s delicious coffee shops) and head down to Pyramid Lake Island.
-Jasper is one of the world’s largest Dark Sky Preserves, so while there, take the opportunity the enjoy our milky way.
+Jasper National Park is one of the world’s largest Dark Sky Preserves, so while there, take the opportunity the enjoy our milky way.
 Be sure to pack your warmest clothing, because it’s time to cosy up under a blanket and do some quality stargazing.
 Take this time to bond, and reminisce over your adventures in Jasper National Park while enjoying a hot latte under millions of stars.

 If you’re a photographer, take this opportunity to grab a milky way picture.
 I’m by no means a great night photographer.
 I’ve attempted and failed (many times) so there’s no way I can write any sort of comprehensive information on star photography.
-I did, however, found this great article here on photographing the milky way if you’re planning on taking advantage of the Dark Sky Preserve in Jasper.
+I did, however, found this great article here on photographing the milky way if you’re planning on taking advantage of the Dark Sky Preserve in Jasper National Park.

 Both Jasper and Banff National Park is popular travel destination no matter the month.
 Winter, spring or summer, there’s something there for everyone.
 However, I will note that for July and August, it will be more crowded than usual, and if you didn’t book anything, and just going with the flow hoping you can find a place to say, you will be out of luck.
 On certain holiday, even the overflow campground is crowded.
 It is important to decide where you would like to stay ahead of time, whether you’re tenting, RV’ing or seeking creature comfort at a hotel or bed and breakfast.
 Here are some recommended stays to start off your research.